onkar-midhunter/Yotube-clone-backendJSProject/Readme.md

 - Keep secrets out of the repo; use `.env` for environment-specific values.
 - Add unit/integration tests for features you change.
 - Run Prettier to keep code formatting consistent.

-## Contact / Notes

-If you want me to:

-- Add a more detailed API reference (endpoint-by-endpoint examples)
-- Add sample Postman collection or curl examples

-Tell me which of the above you'd like next and I will prepare it.

----

-_Generated README — feel free to ask for edits or additional sections (e.g., database migration, CI/CD, deployment, or Postman collection)._